sighmon/open-archive.org-Website-2019/_posts/2021-03-17-Preserving-Truth-To-Power-Guide.md

 <div style="width: 100%; text-align: left;">
 <p>OpenArchive’s new guide, <a href="https://drive.google.com/file/d/1RtoNhHJ9IT1VpQVP1gmsWjWoapPrAB6Q/view?usp=sharing" target="_blank">Preserving Truth to Power</a>, was created by and for citizen reporters and human rights defenders documenting injustice.</p>
 <p>In it, we share best practices for how to ethically and safely store sensitive mobile media, such as evidence of human rights violations, social movements, or everyday citizen reporting.
-We also share which long-term storage solutions are best when working with vulnerable sources, in order to help them more safely preserve, protect, and amplify what they’ve documented.</p>
+We also share which long-term storage solutions are best when working with vulnerable sources, to help them more safely preserve, protect, and amplify what they’ve documented.</p>
  </div>

 <div style="text-align: left;">